sdleffler/luminance-rs/NEXT.md

 - Change the encoding of clear color.
 Now, `PipelineState` expects an `Option<[f32; 4]>`.
 If it’s `None`, then color clearing will be disabled.
 Otherwise, it will be enabled with the provided color.
 - Add support for stencil buffers.
+- Change the way texture uploads / texture creation works.
+Methods such as `GraphicsContext::new_texture_no_texels` are removed.
+Instead, all the texture API functions must go through the new `TexelUpload` type, which encodes various different situations:
+  - Providing the base level, the number of mipmaps and let luminance generate the mipmaps automatically.
+  - Providing the base level with no mipmaps.
+  - Providing the base level as well as all the mipmap levels.

 # `luminance-derive`